Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/0_README.md

 ## Example Mod Setup

-CWL requires your resources to be placed under the **LangMod** folder instead of **Lang**; otherwise, the game will duplicate the entire translation tree into your mod folder.
-Within the **LangMod** folder, you can add as many supported languages as you want by naming the subfolders with the language code, for example:
+CWL requires mod resources to be placed under the **LangMod** folder, you can add as many supported languages as you want by naming the subfolders with the language code, for example:

 ![img](https://i.postimg.cc/tJypn1Ys/image.png)